 Are we HDR yet?
-No
+Not quite

 Assessing the curent state of High-Dynamic Range support across hardware, software, and platforms.